parinazabasi5-lgtm/milestones-IRT/README.md

 2. Open `R/irt_demo.R` and click **Run** to print item parameters.
    Optional: uncomment the two `plot(...)` lines to see an item characteristic curve and the test information curve.

-## Why this repo
-Transparent, reproducible workflow for developing/validating milestone items (emic/etic) and fitting IRT models, starting simple and expanding with real data.